luanasff/modules-reading-online-web-pt-110419/README.md

 ## Introduction

 In the previous lesson, we discussed the concept of inheritance.
 We learned that through subclasses, a certain class under a super class, the subclass has access to all of the methods of its parent.
 Inheriting one class from another makes sense.
 The subclass can be understood as a child or subordinate of the super class.
-For example, a car is a type of vehicle, so it makes sense for the `Car` class to *inherit* from the `Vehicle` class.
+For example, a car is a type of vehicle, so it makes sense for the `Car` class to

-Let's think about a slightly different type of example, one that is less hierarchical.
-We could easily envision writing an app that models the environment of a dance performance.
-Such an app might have a `Dancer` class.
-Dancers, we know, perform dances.
-Similarly, we could imagine a little girl going to see the Nutcracker ballet one Christmas, coming home and wanting to practice all of the ballet moves from the show.
-So, we might write a `Kid` class in which an instance of that class, our little girl who has gone to see the ballet, should have access to all those ballet moves (her performance skill notwithstanding).
+let one Christmas, coming home and wanting to practice all of the ballet moves from the show.
+So, we might write a `Kid` class in which an instance of that class, our little girl who has gone to see the ballet, should have access to all those ballet moves (her performance sk

+ill notwithstanding).
 This situation is not hierarchical, like our `Car` and `Vehicle` example.
 Instead, `Kid` and `Dancer` simply need to share some functionality, without being related in any other meaningful way.

 This is where modules come in.
 Modules allow us to collect and bundle a group of methods and make those methods available to any number of classes.
 In this exercise, we'll be defining a `Dance` module and making it available to both the `Dancer` and `Kid` class.